TheDen/who-owns/README.md

-# who-owns
+# Who Owns?

-Chrome extension that detects which company owns the current website you're on
+A Chrome extension that displays which companies own the websites you visit.

+Open Source.
+Community driven.